Insurance

 Does my credit card cover rental insurance?

-Some premium cards cover CDW, but almost none cover the full exclusion list — glass, tyres, underbody, roof.
+Some premium cards cover CDW, but almost none cover the full exclusion list, glass, tyres, underbody, roof.
 Check your card terms carefully before declining the rental company's cover.

-What should I do if I have an accident?
+What do I do if there is an incident?

 Book Now